Distributionally Robust Reinforcement Learning with Human Feedback: Introduction

 Additionally, we also recognize that the existing RLHF pipeline is very efficient because of the development of libraries, sharing of models and datasets on platforms like Hugging Face.
-Therefore, an ideal robust RLHF method should minimally alter existing algorithms and still demonstrate robustness to distributional shifts.
+In particular, this has led to the rapid development and adoption of RLHF methods across diverse domains.
+Therefore, an ideal robust RLHF method should minimally alter existing algorithms.
 This leads to the two main questions we study in the paper. \begin{quote} \emph{Can we design provable algorithms for \textbf{distributionally robust RLHF}?
-Is it possible to achieve this with simple modifications to existing pipelines and yet show \textbf{OOD robustness}?} \end{quote}
+Can we achieve \textbf{OOD robustness} with simple modifications to existing pipeline?} \end{quote}